-Speak to a water slide geek and they'll tell you how the Behemoth Bowl revolutionized water slides with its water injection system, patented corkscrew exit and central drop chute.
+Water slide enthusiasts will tell you how the Behemoth Bowl revolutionized water slides with its water injection system, patented corkscrew exit and central drop chute.

-“This is the largest bowl water ride in the world, with a massive 18-meter-diameter,” explains Ruth McMahon at theme park designers ProSlide Technology Inc.
+“This is the largest bowl water ride in the world, with a massive 18-meter-diameter,” explains Ruth McMahon at ProSlide Technology Inc.

 “The size and shape allow passengers to speed around the perimeter and make multiple revolutions with maximum centrifugal force.”

-King Cobra, Maxx Royal Belek Golf & Spa (Belek, Turkey)
+7. King Cobra, Maxx Royal Belek Golf & Spa, Turkey